-ISARIC's Global Support Centre includes five team members.
-We are based at the Centre for Tropical Medicine and Global Health in Oxford University's NDM Research Building in Headington, Oxford - though Gail Carson sits at the Farr Institute at the University of Edinburgh.
+ISARIC's Global Support Centre is currently hosted by the Centre for Tropical Medicine and Global Health at the University of Oxford.
+Gail Carson sits at the Farr Institute at the University of Edinburgh.
 The Global Support Centre coordinates ISARIC's day-to-day activities and supports the activities of the Executive Committee, Working Groups, and their project teams by maintaining communications and accurate recordings of meetings, contributing to the development of funding proposals, and by providing assistance with Consortium-wide data sharing.
 The Global Support Centre is also responsible for all internal and external communications activities related to ISARIC, and, depending on the nature of the projects, we may also be involved in the implementation of study protocols and other research activities.

 The Global Support Centre is the first point of contact for any matters related to ISARIC, please feel free to contact any of us with questions.